TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/dss_safety_test.md

 be non-overlapping.

 The example configures freeze frame detection for two regions and data integrity check for rest of the two regions on Video port.
-The example also configures freeze frame detect for VID pipeline and data integrity check for VIDL piepline.
+The example also configures data integrity check for VIDL piepline.
 The data integrity check failure is created by corruting frame buffer so that previous frame buffer is different from current frame buffer.

 Safety region configurations are available as part of driver sysconfig feature shown below.